eagereyes/eagereyes.org/blog/2016/a-treemap-chart-pie.md

 Just as before, I'll just let Ben explain this one.
 I can't top his puns, anyway.

-<blockquote>HI Robert,
+> HI Robert,
-I finally got around to making my next pie... and this one is a treemap pie!
+> I finally got around to making my next pie... and this one is a treemap pie!
 Made with apples and pears.
+>

-Which makes it a pear-ified tree-mapple pie!
+> Which makes it a pear-ified tree-mapple pie!
 (Groan!)
+>

-I'm not sure this is up to the level of quality for your blog, but maybe you'll find some clever way elevate the discourse.... maybe with a crusty pun, a slicing jibe, or an overbaked quip.
+> I'm not sure this is up to the level of quality for your blog, but maybe you'll find some clever way elevate the discourse.... maybe with a crusty pun, a slicing jibe, or an overbaked quip.
+>

-I wish I could offer you a slice...
-Ben</blockquote>
+> I wish I could offer you a slice...
+Ben

 <img class="aligncenter size-full wp-image-9711" src="https://eagereyes.org/wp-content/uploads/2016/10/treepie1.jpg" alt="treepie1" width="1440" height="1080" />